Eriall1/CurseForgeAPy/README.md

 ## Documentation

 For full documentation of the CurseForge API, please see the official CurseForge API documentation at https://docs.curseforge.com/.
-Docstrings are also available for some functions, however complete docstring creation for all functions is ongoing.

 ## Examples